joyalshaji135/POP-AND-OOP/README.md

                 32
             </td>
             <td>
-                  Write a program to count the total number of unique elements in an array
+                  Write a program to count the total number of unique elements in an array.
             </td>
         </tr>
         <tr>